-Provider education
+Provider Education

 A critical component to the success of the EHR incentive program is physician participation.
-CMS and ONC have launched extensive physician education campaigns to encourage physician adoption of EHRs, and the ACC applauds both agencies for their efforts.
+CMS has launched extensive physician education campaigns to encourage physician adoption of EHRs, and the ACC applauds the administration for their efforts.
 However, this process is not complete.
-CMS and ONC will need to continue physician outreach and education programs as they unveil this critical phase of the program.
-The agencies must be prepared to provide continuous education on the earlier stages, as well, recognizing that physicians will choose to adopt and implement EHRs at different points in time.
-Additionally, come 2018 the rule proposes that new physicians will begin their participation in the program with Stage 3.
+CMS will need to continue physician outreach and education programs as they unveil this critical phase of the program.
+The administration must be prepared to provide continuous education on the earlier stages and Modified Stage 2, as well, recognizing that physicians will choose to adopt and implement EHRs at different points in time.
+Additionally, come 2018 the rule finalizes that new physicians will begin their participation in the program with Stage 3.
 Thus, the ACC believes that it will be important that educational materials and programs pertaining to the earlier stages of the EHR Incentive Program remain available.
 The ACC urges CMS to work closely with the physician community to ensure that the educational materials address all of the potential questions and concerns.
 As representatives of the parties directly affected by the incentive program, physician organizations such as the ACC are best suited for assisting CMS in preparing these materials and disseminating them to physicians.

-As part of this continuous education campaign, the ACC recommends that CMS continue to develop a series of frequently asked questions, hold webinars and Special Open Door Forums, issue MLN Matters articles, and draft articles that can be used in physician organization publications.
+As part of this continuous education campaign, the ACC recommends that CMS continue to develop a series of frequently asked questions documents, hold webinars and Special Open Door Forums, issue MLN Matters articles, and draft articles that can be used in physician organization publications.
 Additionally, the ACC urges CMS to publish editorials in major newspapers and trade publications to alert physicians to the program and its requirements.
-While CMS currently has a website containing all of the current information on the EHR Incentive Program and ONC maintains a site with information on the EHR certification, both sites are difficult to locate and cumbersome to use.
-The ACC urges CMS and ONC to streamline these websites to make them easily accessible, understandable, and navigable by physicians, physician practice staff, and hospital personnel.
-The ACC further recommends that the websites maintained separately by the individual agencies be combined to reflect the nature of the integration between the work performed by CMS and ONC in this area.
+While CMS currently has a website containing all of the current information on the EHR Incentive Program the site is difficult to locate and cumbersome to use.
+The ACC urges CMS to streamline the website to make it easily accessible, understandable, and navigable by physicians, physician practice staff, and hospital personnel.
+The ACC further recommends that the website combined with the respective ONC website on the EHR program to reflect the nature of the integration between the work performed by CMS and ONC in this area.
 The development of one combined website will allow for a reduction in the resources needed overall for the development and maintenance of the two websites devoted to this topic.